core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 3. The client MUST include the Multicast-Timeout Option defined in {{sec-multicast-timeout-option}} in the unicast request to send to the proxy.
 The option value specifies an amount of time T' < T. The difference (T - T') should be at least the expected worst-case round-trip time between the client and the proxy.

    The client can specify T' = 0 as option value, thus indicating to be not interested in receiving responses from the origin servers through the proxy.
+As per {{Section 3.2 of RFC7252}}, the option value 0 is represented with an empty option value (a zero-length sequence of bytes).
 In such a case, the client SHOULD also include a No-Response Option {{RFC7967}} with value 26 (suppress all response codes), if it supports that option.

-   Consistently, if the unicast request to send to the proxy was already intended to include a No-Response Option with value 26, the client SHOULD specify T' = 0 as value of the Multicast-Timeout Option.
+   If the unicast request to send to the proxy was already intended to include a No-Response Option with value 26, the client SHOULD specify T' = 0 as value of the Multicast-Timeout Option.

 4. The client processes the request as defined in {{I-D.ietf-core-groupcomm-bis}} and also as in {{I-D.ietf-core-oscore-groupcomm}} when secure group communication is used between the client and the servers.